Jeremy-Mohammed/sorora.co/README.md

-# Keep Her Safe
+# Sorora.co

 > A mobile app designed to enhance personal safety through real-time alerts, emergency contact integration, and accessibility-first design.

 ---

 ## 📱 Overview
-**Keep Her Safe** is a mobile application that empowers individuals to act quickly in unsafe situations.
+**Sorora.co (formerly Keep Her Safe)** is a mobile application that empowers individuals to act quickly in unsafe situations.
 With features like an SOS button, emergency contact alerts, and accessibility customization, it focuses on **safety, speed, and ease of use**.

 This repo is a **public showcase** of the project — the full source code is kept private for security reasons.